mycargus/pact-wiki/Regular-expressions-and-type-matching-with-Pact.md

 # Regular expressions
 Sometimes you will have keys in a request or response with values that are hard to know beforehand - timestamps and generated IDs are two examples.

 What you need is a way to say "I expect something matching this regular expression, but I don't care what the actual value is".
-If you are using the Ruby implementation of Pact for both the Consumer and the Provider, or if you are using regular expressions only in the request part and not the answer, then you are in luck! [**](#footnote)

 ```ruby
 animal_service.given("an alligator named Mary exists").